Request For Proposal

 I. Executive Summary

-The National Canine Cancer Foundation (NCCF) invites applications from eligible investigators for original research projects investigating any area of canine cancer.
-This new initiative by the NCCF is built on strategic partnerships that seek to accelerate discovery of new, effective strategies for cancer prevention, detection, prognosis, and treatment.
-A letter of intent is required; grants in the range of $50,000 to $75,000 per year, for 1-2 years will be considered.
+The National Canine Cancer Foundation (NCCF) invites applications from eligible investigators for its 2014 grants cycle for original research projects investigating any area of canine cancer.
+This continuing initiative by the NCCF is built on strategic partnerships that seek to accelerate discovery of new, effective strategies for cancer prevention, detection, prognosis, and treatment.
+A letter of intent is required; grants in amounts up to $75,000 per year (including indirect costs) for 1-2 years will be considered.
 Any individual with the skills, knowledge, and resources necessary to carry out a research project investigating canine cancer is invited to submit a letter of intent and develop an application for support.

-Applicants may submit only one application as Principal Investigators.
+Applicants may submit only one application per RFP as a Principal Investigator.

 II.
 Research Objectives

 The goal of the NCCF is to reduce the mortality and suffering caused by canine cancer.
 This program seeks projects with rapid potential for clinical translation to pet dogs with cancer, and will use a model for continued support based on milestones.
 Investigators are encouraged to consider new ideas and high-risk, high-reward projects.
-Thus, while preliminary data are helpful, they are not required for consideration.
+Provision of preliminary data to support the projects is highly encouraged and is likely to enhance competitiveness of applications, but it is not absolutely necessary.
 Funding can be used to establish the foundation for a larger project, or when applicable, to implement translation of existing projects.
-A clear path leading to clinical application is required.
+A clear path leading to clinical applications in dogs with cancer is required.
+The NCCF is particularly interested in, but not limited to, projects that address new treatments for canine hemangiosarcoma.

 Canine cancer is a leading cause of morbidity and mortality among companion animals.
 Approximately half of all dogs over the age of 10 years will die of cancer.
 Certain breeds are predisposed to certain cancers, and the genetic impact of cancer risk continues to unfold.
 Regardless of the cause of cancer, more sensitive methods of detection are needed to improve success with treatment.
 Less toxic, more targeted therapies also are needed to reduce morbidity associated with cancer and its treatment.
 Companion animals provide unconditional support and improve the health and well being of their owners/guardians.
 Pet owners seek advanced care comparable in scope and efficacy to that provided to people.

-It is the goal of the NCCF to make a dramatic impact of moving life altering research out of the lab into clinical trials, and finally into more effective treatments to win the battle over canine cancer.
+It is the goal of the NCCF to make a dramatic impact by facilitating the transition of life-altering research from the lab into clinical trials, and finally into more effective treatments to win the battle over canine cancer.
 The NCCF also seeks to develop new diagnostic methods to improve early detection and accurate diagnoses of cancer in our beloved dogs.
 We expect that the research supported by the NCCF will have the ancillary result of advancing human cancer research.

 c.
 Objectives and Scope